mrbusche/backseatfan.com/_posts/2009-12-22-preliminary-2010-nfl-draft-order-through-week-15.md

   </p>

   <p>
     W-L percentage is based on all 16 games this year, not just first 14 games.
-Guess who the #1 draft Pick is&#8230;
+Guess who the #1 draft Pick is?
   </p>

   <p>